brenthompson2/brenthompson2.github.io/_posts/projects/2018-02-01-awesome-check-in-2.markdown

 		text-align:center;
 		text-transform: uppercase;
 	}
+	.cardHeader {
+		@extend .cardFont;
+		font-size: 150%;
+		font-weight: 600;
+	}
+	.cardContent {
+		@extend .cardFont;
+		font-size: 100%;
+		font-weight: 500;
+		height: 100%;
+	}

 `cardFont` was one of the most popular classes used throughout the application.
 Just about every single page has cards on it that needed to be formatted.
-This allowed for just one location to control the look of the text due to `cardHeader` and `cardContent` extended the class.
-With this paradigm, all cards could be styled by simply adding the correct class to the `ion-card-header` and the `ion-card-content`.
-The issue now is that the fonts are not always working properly for the version built on the newest iPad even though fonts work fine on the emulator, my Android phone, and the old iPads.
+This allowed for just one location to define many of the text style attributes while other styles like `cardHeader` and `cardContent` could simply extend the class.
+With this paradigm, almost all of the cards throughout could be styled by simply adding the correct style class to the `ion-card-header` and the `ion-card-content`.
+There is still an issue where some of the fonts are not working properly on the newest iPad even though they are working fine on the emulator, my Android phone, and the older iPads.

 ##### Card Background Color